T0MASD/ukko/README.md

 email filter tests
  get regex tests
-   ✓ should return domain
-   ✓ should return username
+   ✓ should return email
    ✓ should return jira project
    ✓ should return email
    ✓ should return list id
+   ✓ should return to name
  get labels tests
-   ✓ should return list of labels for header named List-Id ✓ should return list of labels for emails from @github.com ✓ should return list of labels for emails from errata@security.com ✓ should return list of labels for emails from team ✓ should return list of labels for emails from some@subdomain.domain.com
+   ✓ should return list of labels for header named List-Id ✓ should return list of labels for emails from @github.com ✓ should sublabel @github.com when "To" header is set ✓ should return list of labels for emails from errata@security.com ✓ should return list of labels for emails from team ✓ should return list of labels for emails from some@subdomain.domain.com